mtdxc/libp2p.specs/pubsub/gossipsub/gossipsub-v1.0.md

-The router can use this metadata to improve the mesh, for instance an [episub](./episub.md) router built on top of gossipsub can create epidemic broadcast trees, suitable for use cases in which a relatively small set of publishers broadcasts to a much larger audience.
+The router can use this metadata to improve the mesh, for instance an [episub](./episub.md) router built on top of gossipsub can create epidemic broadcast trees, suitable for use cases in which a relatively small set of publishers broadcasts to a much larger audience观众.

-Other possible uses for gossip include restarting message transmission at different points in the overlay to rectify downstream message loss, or accelerating message transmission to peers who may be at some distant in the mesh by opportunistically skipping hops.
+Other possible uses for gossip include restarting message transmission at different points in the overlay to rectify纠正 downstream message loss, or accelerating message transmission to peers who may be at some distant in the mesh by opportunistically skipping hops.

 ## Dependencies

-Pubsub is designed to fit into the libp2p "ecosystem" of modular components that serve complementary purposes.
+Pubsub is designed to fit into the libp2p "ecosystem" of modular components that serve complementary互补 purposes.
 As such, some key functionality is assumed to be present and is not specified as part of pubsub itself.

 ### Ambient Peer Discovery